droveda/az-204-study/NOTES02.md

 #### OpenID Connect on the Microsoft identity platform
 OpenID Connect (OIDC) extends the Oauth 2.0 authorization protocol for use as an additional protocol.
 You can use OIDC to enable single sign-on (SSO) between your Oauth-enabled applications by using a security token called an **ID Token**.
+The full specification for OIDC is available on the OpenID Fundation's website.

 ### Lab: Asp Net Application - Adding Authentication